Orange County and lower-density Gulf Coast sites

 Our role is to convert those local conditions into a useful project roadmap.
 That means clarifying what has to be released first, which approvals or owner decisions need to stay on the front end, and how the team should manage sequencing when multiple scopes are competing for the same access, utility windows, or turnover dates.

-- Local driver: parcel scale
+- Local driver: parcel scale and rural road access verification before site selection

-- Local driver: stormwater planning
+- Local driver: stormwater management system sizing for coastal rainfall intensity

-- Local driver: lower-density access
+- Local driver: lower-density procurement access requiring realistic mobilization lead times

 Regional Coverage From Port Arthur